-The utilities included in the Elxflash Offline and Stand-alone kits for Linux have prerequisites that must be installed prior to installing the utilities.
-There are no prerequisites for installing the Elxflash Offline and Stand-alone kits on the VMware and Windows operating systems.
+The utilities included in the Elxflash Offline and Stand-alone kits for Linux have installation prerequisites that must be met before the utilities are installed.
+There are no prerequisites for the Elxflash Offline and Stand-alone kits on the VMware and Windows operating systems.